-- The supports your child needs are best funded through mainstream or community services.
+- The supports that your child needs are best funded through mainstream or community services.

 Your child might have had support through the NDIS early childhood approach but doesn’t need NDIS support anymore.
-In this situation, your child might be able to get other non-NDIS supports.
+In this situation, your child might be able to get other supports that aren’t funded by the NDIS.
 An NDIS representative can give you information about these supports and help you find and use them.

-What to do if your child’s NDIS access request is unsuccessful
+What to do if your child’s NDIS application is unsuccessful

-If your access request has been unsuccessful and you want to keep trying to access the NDIS for your child, there are 2 options you can consider:
+If your child’s NDIS application is unsuccessful and you want to keep trying to apply for your child, there are 2 options you can consider:

-- Ask for an internal review of the decision on your child’s NDIS access request.
+- Ask for an internal review of the decision about your child’s eligibility.

-You might make a new NDIS access request in the following circumstances:
+You might do another NDIS application for your child in the following circumstances: